waynestate/error-400/README.md

 - `yarn`
 - `gulp`

-Do not change any of the
+Do not change the node or php versions.